 Can collaboration really be bad?

 In essence, collaboration in the workplace is a noble cause, as two heads think better than one.
 There’s science behind this claim too, as a Stanford study has shown that workers who collaborated spent 64% more time on their tasks than their counterparts who worked alone.
 Moreover, they reported increased engagement, more success in their work, as well as lower fatigue.
 In another study by the Institute for Corporate Productivity, it was shown that companies where workers collaborate are 5 times more likely to perform well.

 Clearly, collaboration cannot be a bad thing, right?

 According to Harvard Business Review, there’s such a thing as collaboration overload.
 Their findings suggest that over the past 20 years, collaborative activities in companies doubled.
 What’s more, for some employees, they spend 80% of their time at work collaborating.
 Finally, the most compelling data states that 20-35% of value-added collaboration comes from just 3-5% of all employees.

 It turns out that collaboration can be extremely beneficial for productivity, but only in the right amounts.
 Here’s how to strike the perfect balance so that you’re collaborating just enough to be at your most productive.

 Be picky about your tools

 We live in a beautiful time when there’s an app for everything.
 Every day, there’s a new startup with an app to make team collaboration more efficient and increase productivity.
 As much as this is a good thing, it can lead to situations where you’re using too many tools and employees get scattered all over the place.

 In reality, a handful of apps should be enough to do the job.
-You can use a team communication app such as Chanty, a project management tool such as Trello, an online office stack such as G Suite and perhaps a tool for video meetings like Zoom.
+You can use a team communication app such as Chanty, a project management tool such as Trello, an online office stack such as Google Workplace and perhaps a tool for video meetings like Zoom.